 You’ll have a total of four sections, the first section as mentioned above is related to user details and will have a ‘follow-up section’ question.

 Now that we have successfully created each section, it’s time to use the conditional dropdown feature.
-Follow these steps to add google forms conditional questions.
+Follow these steps to add Google Forms conditional questions.

-- Select the questions you want to apply conditional logic to, click on this symbol ‘፧’ you’ll see options, select ‘Go to section based on answer.’
-Here, we selected the ‘which event you will attend?’ question
+- Select the question you want to apply conditional logic to and click on this symbol ‘፧’ at the bottom you’ll see options, select ‘Go to section based on the answer.’

 - It will directly lead us to the ‘Sorry to hear that’ section i.e, the last section.